 rincident=rsingle-party+rinter-party

-Simple-enough, right?
+Simple enough, right?
 Using our results from before, this can be suggestively-arranged as

 rincident=r0nparty1+Aavalanchenparty

 This has a useful interpretation for forecasters, land-use planners, and backcountry travelers: The model suggests that when npartyAavalancheapproaches one, a party is as likely to be involved in an inter-party incident as it is to trigger an own avalanche, as seen in Figure 1.
 Indeed, as we will see shortly, every inter-party avalanche incident examined in the paper had npartyAavalanche>0.03, and most were closer to 0.1 .
 Forecasters will note that this observation sidesteps the hard part of forecasting – determining r0.
 On a day when only D1 slides are likely, inter-party incidents are, in general, much less likely than on days with D2.5+ avalanches.